Pros and Cons of Remote Work

 We have the whole guide on staying productive when working from home — it might help you become your most productive self!

 #2 You may need to adjust to various time zones

-For the most time, you’ll be able to do your work during the day.
-But, your employers might need to schedule a meeting that means you need to get up in the middle of the night.
+If your employer is on another continent or country, your time zones may not coincide.
+They might need to schedule a meeting during their day, which means you need to get up in the middle of the night.